TrenchBroom/TrenchBroom/Coding Standards.md

   }
   ```

-  Finally, if the semantics of the parameter is clear from the type alone, then it is also allowed to delete
+  If the semantics of the parameter is clear from the type alone, then it is also allowed to delete
   the parameter name:

   ```
   void myOtherFunction(const int index, const Model::World*) {...}
   ```

+  In certain cases, it is more useful to use the `[[maybe_unused]]` attribute, esp. when the function
+  body contains conditionally compiled code.

-  In general, it is preferrable to not delete the parameter name and it should be done with care.
+  In general, it is preferable to not delete the parameter name and it should be done with care.

 # Features
 - We use C++17